 “Oh, it’s one of those verbs.
 I never know how to deal with them!” my student tells me as soon as we come across spadnout (to fall).
 It belongs to this peculiar category of verbs that learners seem to be a bit afraid of, maybe rightfully so.
 It’s confusing when it comes to their conjugation until you take a closer look at them and realize there is nothing scary about verbs with the infinitive ending in –out.
 This group is often neglected although it is quite important.
 So, let me show you how to use these verbs.

 One useful thing to know about these verbs is that the vast majority are perfective verbs.
-That means those verbs only have a future and present tense.
+That means those verbs only have a future and past tense.
 Let’s learn some of these verbs in context.

 1. Když to nestihneme do 5 minut, budeme muset schůzku trochu natáhnout.